 Be aware that many versions of Microsoft Internet Explorer have a badly broken font-sizing model, and incorrectly display type at up to several times the real size, depending on font.
 This tempts designers to try and force the font size down too far, with the result that users of other browsers cannot read it at all.
 Always check rigorously in other browsers if you use small sizes of type.

-There must be no dependence on frames, graphic-only menus (imagemaps) or embedded scripts: use them by all means but do not make your pages depend on them alone.
+There MUST be no dependence on frames, graphic-only menus (imagemaps) or embedded scripts: use them by all means but do not make your pages depend on them alone.
 We cannot risk some users (especially funding agencies, disabled users, or potential students) being unable to see vital information.
 Embedded scripts are fine so long as the page does not depend on them.
-Server-side scripts must be documented and maintainable and must not place undue load on processing (scripts must be installed by IT Services: users do not have authority to install their own scripts).
+Server-side scripts MUST be documented and maintainable and MUST not place undue load on processing (scripts have to be installed by IT Services: users do not have authority to install their own scripts).
 Frames and imagemaps are OK provided the information is accessible in text-mode also.
-Frames must be avoided on home pages because of the navigational problems caused by nested embedding and involuntary transclusion (‘page stealing’).
+Frames MUST be avoided on home pages because of the navigational problems caused by nested embedding and involuntary transclusion (‘page stealing’).

 Check your pages in at least the following browsers: Microsoft Internet Explorer 6, 7, and 8 (Mac and Windows) and Firefox 2 and 3 (Unix, Mac, Windows).
 If possible, also check in a recent version of Opera (Unix and Windows), Safari (Mac), and Galeon (Linux).
 Bear in mind that UCC is a university site, and up to 50% of external users will not be using Microsoft browsers.